Electron correlations in Mn$_x$Ga$_{1-x}$As as seen by resonant electron spectroscopy and dynamical mean field theory: Methods

-The photoemission data were obtained at the Swedish synchrotron radiation facility MAX-lab using the surface end station of the I511 undulator beamline \cite{denecke99jesrp101:971}.
-The samples were prepared in a local molecular beam epitaxy (MBE) system, and were transferred to the photoemission station in a portable UHV chamber without being exposed to atmosphere.
+The photo-emission data were obtained at the Swedish synchrotron radiation facility MAX-lab using the surface end station of the I511 undulator beamline~\cite{denecke99jesrp101:971}.
+The samples were prepared in a local molecular beam epitaxy (MBE) system, and were transferred to the photo-emission station in a portable UHV chamber without being exposed to atmosphere.
 The Mn concentrations were determined during growth by means of reflection high-energy electron diffraction (RHEED) oscillations, as described earlier~\cite{sadowski00jvstb18:1697}.
-All spectra presented here were obtained from as-grown samples, i.e. samples not subjected to post-growth annealing.
+Survey spectra recorded after transfer showed contamination-free surfaces, and low-energy electron diffraction (LEED) showed (1x2) surface reconstruction.
+For very low Mn concentration (0.1\%) the fractional spots of GaAs(100) c(4x4) were still present, but clearly stretched along the $\langle100\rangle$ azimuths, reflecting a transition for (1x2) pattern.
+All spectra presented here were obtained at room temperature from as-grown samples, i.e. samples not subjected to post-growth annealing.
+After the photo-emission experiment the magnetic properties were measured ex situ in a SQUID setup.
+The sample with 6\% Mn showed ferromagnetic behavior below 55 K, while none of the other samples showed long range order above 5 K.